cyrozap/tools-for-tdc/README.md

 Done:

 - [x] The header format of the `.tdc` files is partially understood and documented with [Kaitai Struct][kaitai] in [doc/tdc.ksy](doc/tdc.ksy).
 - [x] The format of the compressed capture data in `.tdc` files is (nearly) completely understood, and can be correctly decompressed using the algorithm described in [doc/Compression.md](doc/Compression.md).
+The algorithm is [FastLZ][fastlz].
 - [x] The format of the decompressed data is partly understood, and is described in [doc/Decompressed-Data.md](doc/Decompressed-Data.md).

 To do: